OT Stunned by 4-Year-Old's Progress

 My client, a 3 year, 10 month old boy named ¨Jacob¨ had difficulties with fine motor, visual motor, grasping a pencil, strength, endurance as per scores on a standardized assessment denoting his scores in grasping 1st percentile (poor), visual motor integration 9th percentile (below average), and fine motor 1st percentile (poor).

 "Clinical observations indicated that he had additional difficulties with upper body strength, reciprocal coordination of both sides of the body, decreased muscle tone, and oral sensory seeking; putting items in his mouth off the floor such as hairs, strings, and was a thumb sucker.
-He could not use scissors, a marker, or crayon appropriately as his grasp and very light output and therefore, motivation was not present."
+He could not use scissors, a marker, or crayons appropriately as his grasp and very light output and therefore, motivation was not present."

 In treating this preschooler, I combined some functional activities, vestibular exercises (log rolling) with Rhythmic Movement with reflex integration [from the Brain and Sensory Foundations course].
 I specifically utilized the rhythmic movement directly related to the reflexes I addressed.
 The reflexes I started with were the TLR [Tonic Labyrinthine Reflex] and the ATNR [Asymmetrical Tonic neck Reflex].
 Due to Jacob´s decreased tone and upper body strength, I utilized activities that he would enjoy making them engaging.
 With commando crawling on belly I realized he only used 1 side of his body.
 When I shared observations with his mother, she told me that he was premature and did not crawl.
 This made sense based on my observations (spinal galant) as he did not shift through the birth canal or later on crawl.